1 / 10

 Between these extremes, though, look at the versions that will appeal to most buyers, and they all sit in the mid-teens.
 This should mean affordable premiums, especially for those with a decent no-claims bonus, and importantly, the Focus compares well with rivals on this score.

-This generation of Focus was released in 2018, after the Government introduced a flat rate of £150 per year for petrol and diesel cars.
+This generation of Ford Focus was released in 2018, after the Government introduced a flat rate of £150 per year for petrol and diesel cars.
 And, because no version cost more than £40,000 when new, they all escape the £325 surcharge between years two and six of the car’s life.

 When considering the car’s original price, you do have to factor in the price of optional extras.
 However, even if you specify the priciest version and go on a spending spree with the options list, it’s not possible to get the price up to £40,000.
 We’ve tried.
 So, on all versions of the Focus, the £150 flat rate is what you pay.
+Click here to check out the latest tax rules and how much your car will cost to tax.

 Trim levels and standard equipment

-The Focus has a slightly unconventional trim structure, so you might have to bear with us on this one.
-The original entry-level version, called Style came with a decent amount of standard equipment, including manual air-conditioning, four powered windows, automatic lights, remote locking, a space-saver spare wheel, DAB radio and Bluetooth.
+The Ford Focus has a slightly unconventional trim structure, so you might have to bear with us on this one.
+The original entry-level version, called Style, came with a decent amount of standard equipment, including manual air-conditioning, four powered windows, automatic lights, remote locking, a space-saver spare wheel, DAB radio and Bluetooth.

 However, most buyers upgraded to Zetec trim at the very least, as it provided cruise control, cornering fog lights, leather wrappings for the steering wheel and gearknob, a heated windscreen and a touch-screen infotainment system.
 That’s why Style trim was eventually dropped, making Zetec trim the entry point.
 From that point on, you make the decision to choose either the sporty path up the trim structure, or the more luxurious one.